umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-With-Visual-Studio/index.md

 * Plugins (typically located in App_Plugins)
 * Meta data (the files that Umbraco Deploy uses in the ~/Data/Revision/ folder)

-Media files will also be placed under the `*.Web` folder and you will be able to see these through Visual Studio, because a Website projects shows all files on disk by default.
-Media files from the /media/ folder should not be committed to the git repository, but more on that in the next section about 'What should be committed'.
+Media files will also be placed under the `*.Web` folder and you will be able to see these through Visual Studio, because a Website project shows all files on disk by default.
+Media files from the /Media/ folder should not be committed to the git repository, but more on that in the next section about 'What should be committed'.

 We recommend placing all your code in the `*.Core` project (instead of, for example, using App_Code for that).
 This includes, but is not limited to: